 The Thameslink programme, a government sponsored £7bn programme for infrastructure improvements along the Thameslink line, including improvements to stations and new trains, has largely been delivered providing benefits to the St Albans City station.
-As identified in LTP4, extension of Thameslink services (possible post 2024) with electrification, will provide additional long-distance capacity north of Hertfordshire and improved connections to East Midlands and the north.
+As identified in LTP4, extension of Thameslink services (possible post 2024) with electrification, will provide additional long-distance capacity north of Hertfordshire and improved connections to East Midlands and the north 96.

 Key infrastructure schemes aiming to help address current and emerging issues for the rail network in SADC have been identified below.
-Interventions include service frequency improvements, station facilities improvements, and a measures to improve walking and cycling access to the stations, which are also discussed in Section 7.2.3 The list also includes schemes for the wider rail network, which could have an impact on SADC.
+Interventions include service frequency improvements, station facilities improvements, and measures to improve walking and cycling access to the stations, which are also discussed in Section 7.2.3 The list also includes schemes for the wider rail network, which could have an impact on SADC.

 - Potential additional services at St Albans City station (Midland Main Line Local Services): According to the HCC Rail Strategy, the Thameslink Programme has increased capacity on commuting services, but there is still overcrowding on trains and at stations during peak periods.
 Increased capacity is still required on these services.
 The new Corby service to be introduced within the East Midlands franchise should call at St Albans.
-This would provide additional capacity on commuting services to London but will also be essential to provide some level of long-distance connectivity if intercity services are withdrawn from Luton Airport Parkway. - St Albans City station connectivity improvements: New and improved walking and cycling facilities to include routes, parking and crossings as well as wayfinding improvements to improve active travel connections the station, also in alignment with the findings of the SADC LCWIP. - Harpenden station improvements and wider area connectivity: Key plans for the station include improvements to the access junction to ease congestion and improving walking and cycling access to the station.
-Other plans for the station include additional Automatic Vending Machines (AVMs) to ease overcrowding and improved cycle parking. - St Albans Abbey station improvements and wider area connectivity: Improvements to the station could include CCTV and additional cycle parking.
-Active travel connectivity improvements to the wider area could include new/improved walking and cycling routes, crossings and cycle parking.
+This would provide additional capacity on commuting services to London but will also be essential to provide some level of long-distance connectivity if intercity services are withdrawn from Luton Airport Parkway97. - St Albans City station connectivity improvements: New and improved walking and cycling facilities to include routes, parking and crossings as well as wayfinding improvements to improve active travel connections the station, also in alignment with the findings of the SADC LCWIP^{98 99}. - Harpenden station improvements and wider area connectivity: Key plans for the station include improvements to the access junction to ease congestion and improving walking and cycling access to the station.
+Other plans for the station include additional Automatic Vending Machines (AVMs) to ease overcrowding and improved cycle parking100.

-&lt;sup>99 South Central Hertfordshire Growth and Transport Plan Stage 3 Interventions Paper (May 2022)
+98 South Central Hertfordshire Growth and Transport Plan Stage 3 Interventions Paper (May 2022)

-&lt;sup>100 St Albans District Local Cycling and Walking Infrastructure Plan, HCC/SADC (January 2023)
+99 St Albans District Local Cycling and Walking Infrastructure Plan, HCC/SADC (January 2023)